Charles Howard Lloyd: Notable works

 Dedicated on May 19, 1930, the Zembo Shrine Building cost a reported $1 million.
-Executed in a Moorish Revival style with Art Deco elements, it has been described as one of Harrisburg’s most distinctive landmarks.
+The building is executed in a Moorish Revival style with Art Deco elements.
 The complex covers approximately 62,600 square feet on 7.3 acres and originally seated up to 2,475 people depending on configuration.
-Its interiors include an ornate “Tile Room” with extensive colored tilework.
+Its interiors include a “Tile Room” with extensive colored tilework.
 The building was added to the National Register of Historic Places in 2024.